ESIPFed/bds-primer-best-practices/.github/ISSUE_TEMPLATE/non-trivial-revision-to-current-content.md

 ---
 name: non-trivial revision to current content
-about: uggest revisions that are not typos or broken links, but larger revisions   to sentences, sections, or concepts.
+about: Suggest revisions that are not typos or broken links, but larger revisions   to sentences, sections, or concepts.
 title: ''
 labels: ''